-The contractor has a legal guarantee that substantiates his or her right to receive the price of the construction project carried out.
+The contractor has a legal guarantee that substantiates their right to receive the price of the construction project carried out.
 The guarantee consists of the retention of the property until the price agreed by both parties is paid.

-The contractor's right to claim in relation to the contracting party to obtain the agreed price prescribes at 30 years.
+The contractor's right to claim in relation to the contracting party to obtain the agreed price lasts 30 years.
 In cases where the client does not pay the agreed price to the contractor, and the contractor is a debtor of the subcontractor in the construction project, the latter may exercise direct claims against the contracting party, with the maximum limit of the amount owed to the contractor.

-7.7 Requirements before Use or Inhabitation
+7.7 Requirements Before Use or Inhabitation